 - Robust forecasts.
 Whilst forward looking financials are no longer insisted upon to qualify for a CBILS loan we believe lenders, in most circumstances, will still want to evidence that the level of loan sought will meet the expected liquidity gap, as this also form part of the eligibility assessment.
 Your forecasts will always be your own, we can advise you on the revenue deferrals and cost mitigations that Lenders consider reasonable and acceptable when presenting your projected cashflows as part of a robust financial model.

 - Repayment plans.
 We can help you set out a business plan that will be acceptable to the lender to meet the repayments.
 In the current environment what is a sensible plan that your lender will accept? – We can help.

 - Negotiate security.
 Loans over £250,000 backed by the CBILS will require security.
 We can help you negotiate the structure of this security with your Lender and its interaction with existing facility providers to make sure that your exposure is minimised as far as is practicable particularly in relation to Personal Guarantees.

 - Navigate the market.
 New lenders are being approved by the British Business Bank under CBILS.
 Many are already known to us and we are quickly getting to know those that are not.
 We can help you navigate quickly to the most appropriate alternative lenders.

 - Resource allocation.
 You may have more pressing things you need to deal with in your business that you cannot outsource.
 We can manage much of this process for you.

 - Coaching and support.
-You will not have been through this process before, we will be helping many businesses in the coming weeks and we can share our experience to support and coach you through to receiving your CBILS funding.
+We are helping many businesses with their applications and we are covering multiple lenders.
+We can share our experience to support and coach you through their specific requirements.